 Often decisions can produce unintended consequences and unanticipated problems.
 Most of those result from either having insufficient information or on factors that may or may not be within the control of the decision maker.
 The following SWOT analysis can help identify and clarify issues within your control (Internal) outside your control (External).
-These can include facilities, time, technology, exertise, resources, markets, regulations, laws, politics, public opinion, employees, media, etc.
+These can include facilities, time, technology, expertise, resources, markets, regulations, laws, politics, public opinion, employees, media, etc.

 SWOT INTERNAL FACTORS EXTERNAL FACTORS

 STRENGTH 1 1

-WEAKNESS 1 2 3 1
+WEAKNESS 1 1

-OPPORTUNITY 1 2 3 1 2 3
+OPPORTUNITY 1 1

-THREAT 1 2 3 1 2 3
+THREAT 1 1

-R OI PRIORITY CHECKLIST Based on this SWOT Analysis, use the 'Risk-rated Return On Investment' (R2OI) Priority Checklist to determine the overall value and importance of this Objective to improving business results.
-This business objective, if met, can have a direct impact on the business by: POINTS Adding value (qualitative) to member/client/stakeholder relationships Adding new clients or new business Retaining existing clients or business Improving profitability (increase revenues, lower costs) Reducing potential risks, issues or liabilities for clients Reducing potential Company/stakeholder risks, issues or liabilities TOTAL POINTS [sum of checked items] This rating is on a Points scale from 1 [lowest] to 28 [highest]: Prioritize Objectives based on how high a total value you have assigned to each.
-When two or more Objectives rank with equal importance, prioritize them based on which will which will produce benefits for the most customers or employees.
+R 2 OI PRIORITY CHECKLIST Based on this SWOT Analysis, use the 'Risk-rated Return On Investment' (R2OI) Priority Checklist to determine the overall value and importance of this Objective to improving business results.
+This business objective, if met, can have a direct impact on the business by: POINTS Adding qualitative value to relationships (member, client, stakeholder) Adding new clients or new business Adding new clients or new business Retaining existing clients or business Retaining potential risks, issues or liabilities for clients Reducing potential risks, issues or liabilities for employees/Company Reducing potential Company/stakeholder risks, issues or liabilities TOTAL POINTS [sum of checked items] This rating is on a Points scale from 1 [lowest] to 28 [highest]: Prioritize Objectives based on how high a total value you have assigned to each.
+When two or more Objectives rank with equal importance, prioritize them based on which will produce benefits for the most customers or employees.
 If two Objectives will produce benefits for similar numbers of clients or employees prioritize them based on which of the two you would eliminate if necessary.

 DATE: PREPARED BY: